wmcbrine/PDCurses/README.md

 Distribution Status
 -------------------

-All files in this directory except configure, config.guess and config.sub are released to the Public Domain. config.guess and config.sub are under the GPL; configure is under a free license described within it.
+All files in this directory (not including subdirectories) are released to the Public Domain.

 Maintainer